ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

         # The Nix module system can modularize configuration,
         # improving the maintainability of configuration.
         #
-        # Each parameter in the `modules` is a Nix Module, and
+        # Each parameter in the `modules` is a Nixpkgs Module, and
         # there is a partial introduction to it in the nixpkgs manual:
         #    <https://nixos.org/manual/nixpkgs/unstable/#module-system-introduction>
         # It is said to be partial because the documentation is not
         # complete, only some simple introductions.
         # such is the current state of Nix documentation...
         #
-        # A Nix Module can be an attribute set, or a function that
+        # A Nixpkgs Module can be an attribute set, or a function that
         # returns an attribute set.
-By default, if a Nix Module is a
+By default, if a Nixpkgs Module is a
         # function, this function have the following default parameters:
         #
         #  lib:     the nixpkgs function library, which provides many